RomainChor/DataScience/In_progress/nosql.md

 MongoDB is a CP (Consistent-Partition tolerant) noSQL solution using clustered index files distribution.

 MongoDB uses "documents" to store data.
 More precisely, these documents are JSON-like.
 In MongoDB, a table is called a **collection**.
 Queries in MongoDB are made using JavaScript but a Python library (PyMongo) exists.

+## ElasticSearch: a columns-based noSQL solution
+ElasticSearch is a noSQL solution based on a browser engine called **Lucene**.
+It allows highly customized queries and is particularly efficient for documents containing text (strings).
+Indeed, ElasticSearch uses documents (JSON like) but is columns-based.